 Back to our Developer Showcase Series to learn what developers in the real world are doing with Hyperledger technologies.
 Next up is Si Chen, president of Open Source Strategies, Inc.

 What advice would you offer other technologists or developers interested in getting started working on blockchain?

-As Hyperledger’s incubated projects start maturing and hit 1.0s and beyond, what are the most interesting technologies, apps, or use cases coming out as a result from your perspective?
+As Hyperledger’s projects continue to mature, what do you see as the most interesting technologies, apps, or use cases coming out as a result?

 What’s the one issue or problem you hope blockchain can solve?

-Where do you hope to see Hyperledger and/or blockchain in 5 years?
+Where do you hope to see Hyperledger and/or blockchain in five years?

 I’d like to see Hyperledger being a key part of the blockchain ecosystem that brings together people all over the world to collaborate together.